MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-overview.md

 - Learn how to [buy Remote Assist licenses](buy-remote-assist.md), either with or without Field Service licenses.
 - Learn how to [deploy Remote Assist](deploy-remote-assist.md), including how to assign licenses and set up HoloLens and mobile devices.
 - Learn how to [deploy Teams on PC or mobile](set-up-teams.md).
-- Optionally, learn to configure additional settings, such as [integrating Dynamics 365 Remote Assist with Field Service](troubleshoot-field-service.md), leasing a Remote Assist license to a customer or vendor, an [collaborating with a cross-tenant Teams user](cross-company-calling.md).
+- Optionally, learn to configure additional settings, such as [integrating Dynamics 365 Remote Assist with Field Service](troubleshoot-field-service.md), [leasing a Remote Assist license](how-to-lease-ra.md) to a customer or vendor, and [collaborating with a cross-tenant Teams user](cross-company-calling.md).

-^ NEEDS UPDATED LINKS

 ### For technicians and inspectors
 - Learn how to use [Remote Assist on HoloLens](overview-hololens.md) or [Remote Assist on mobile](./mobile-app/remote-assist-mobile-overview.md).